bombus auricomus black and gold bumble bee

 Habitat & Behaviour

-The Bombus auricomus (Black and gold bumble bee) thrives in prairies, meadows, and open woodlands across central and eastern North America.
-Preferring undisturbed grassy landscapes, it nests in abandoned rodent burrows or beneath clumps of grass.
+The Bombus auricomus (Black and gold bumble bee) found across central and eastern North America in meadows, prairies, and open woodlands Preferring undisturbed grassy landscapes, It builds its nest in ld rodent burrows or under thick of grass.
 Colonies are typically small, with one queen and a few dozen to a few hundred workers.

 Diet & Pollination Role